marktani/auth0-lock-example/README.md

 # auth0-lock-example

-Simple example app demonstrating how to use Auth0 Lock with a Graphcool backend
+Auth0 Lock is the quickest way to integrate Auth0 in your application.
+This example demonstrates how to use Auth0 Lock to authenticate users for your Graphcool backend.

 ## Online Demo